Alexander D. Shimkin

-Alexander Demitri "Alex" Shimkin (October 11, 1944 – July 12, 1972) was an American war correspondent who was killed in Vietnam.
+Alexander Demitri "Alex" Shimkin (October 11, 1944 – July 12, 1972) was an American war correspondent who was killed in the Vietnam War.
 He is notable for his investigation of non-combatant casualties in Operation Speedy Express.

 Early life and civil rights work

 Born in Washington, D.C., Shimkin moved with his family in 1960 to Urbana, Illinois, where his parents, anthropologists Demitri B. Shimkin and Edith Manning Shimkin, had joined the faculty of the University of Illinois.
 Although he was baptized an Episcopalian, Shimkin and his family were members of a Methodist church in Urbana.
 Intensely interested in military history, he made notebooks listing the order of battle for World War I armies.

 Shimkin graduated from Urbana High School in 1962, then attended the University of Michigan where he majored in history.
 He left college in 1965 and became an activist in the civil rights movement, first with the Northern Student Movement in Alabama, then with the Mississippi Freedom Democratic Party (MFDP).
 After the first of the Selma to Montgomery marches, on March 7, 1965, ended with violent attacks on the peaceful marchers at the Edmund Pettus Bridge, Shimkin traveled to Selma, arriving in time to join the March 9 "Turnaround Tuesday" march, led by Martin Luther King Jr. During the leadup and completion of the third, successful, march to Montgomery, Shimkin was arrested on March 18 and again on March 22.

 In Mississippi, he was among 140 demonstrators arrested in Natchez on October 2, 1965, and detained three days at Parchman State Prison Farm, where he and others were kept naked in cold cells with no bedding.
 He wrote an eight-page "Natchez Political Handbook" outlining the local political structure and the right to demonstrate.

 Shimkin was a full-time MFDP staff member in Quitman County in 1966.
 On June 9, 1966, he joined the March Against Fear organized by activist James Meredith who had been shot and injured a few days before.
 In Holmes County, he helped organize a Head Start program and a voter registration drive that registered over 6,000 African Americans for the 1967 election.
 Together with his father, Shimkin organized a project through which 18 African American students from Holmes County were selected to attend the University of Illinois.
 In a note that he left behind in Mississippi, Shimkin wrote, "Since I was barely twenty, I've devoted almost every moment of my life to the [civil rights] movement...."